 - 4.1 For purposes of safety, sanitation, and general upkeep, the University reserves the right to enter a student's room at any time during the working day for the above purposes, whether a resident is present or not.
-In cases of emergency, rooms may be entered in the presence or absence of the room's occupants, at times other than regular working hours. - 4.2 Between terms, residence hall rooms are exclusively under the control of the Department of Residence

-Halls, and not of the student, even though the student plans to return to the same room the following term.
+In cases of emergency, rooms may be entered in the presence or absence of the room's occupants, at times other than regular working hours. - 4.2 Between semesters, residence hall rooms are exclusively under the control of University Housing, and not of the student, even though the student plans to return to the same room the following semester.
 During these periods, the University reserves the right to inspect, maintain, and make repairs in the residence hall rooms.
-Further, the University reserves the right to replace damaged or obsolete furniture and to remove from the room without the owner's permission any objects or materials which constitute a safety or sanitation hazard, or are property of the University at any time.

-4.3 Between terms when maintenance staff is inspecting, cleaning and repairing rooms, the University shall exercise reasonable care with respect to protecting against the loss or theft of personal equipment belonging to the student.
+Further, the University reserves the right to replace damaged or obsolete furniture and to remove from the room without the owner's permission any objects or materials which constitute a safety or sanitation hazard, or are property of the University at any time. - 4.3.
+Between semesters when maintenance staff is inspecting, cleaning and repairing rooms, the University shall exercise reasonable care with respect to protecting against the loss or theft of personal equipment belonging to the student.
 Beyond exercising reasonable care, however, the University cannot assume responsibility for items of a personal nature that are damaged, lost or stolen.

 -Residence Halls Association

--University Housing Programs
+-Department of Residence Life

 -University Housing

 -Vice President of Student Affairs

 Approved, May 1977, Revised April 1979